In this guide, we outline some key aspects of Germany’s renewable energy transition – also known as ‘Energiewende’.

 [As of 2019 Germany has] a lack of grids and electricity storage

 Other issues might include:

-- the fact that fossil fuel and dirty energy sources still need to be kept in operation for now (without effective energy storage options in place like batteries for example), and they may be running inefficiently and still contributing to pollutions and emissions
+The fact that fossil fuel and dirty energy sources still need to be kept in operation for now (without effective energy storage options in place like batteries for example), and they may be running inefficiently and still contributing to pollution and emissions

 It’s worth read this resource for a full range of the issues experienced by the German power system in lieu of increased variable solar and wind reliance – https://wattsupwiththat.com/2018/12/21/germanys-green-transition-has-hit-a-brick-wall/